jonfreibr/Alphabet-Soup/README.md

 ## Version History

+* v 1.03(i)
+    * Refactored theme management code to utilize a make_window() function, eliminating much redundant code is respawning the window when the theme changes.
+Theme changes are still immediate.
+* v 1.03(h)
+    * Added license key for and tested with PiSimpleGUI 5.0
 * v 1.03(g)
     * 240319    : Reverted themes to a manual list of select themes to address a cross-platform issue where a multi-screen long list was unselectable.
 Update the list to your favorites.